rodolfolermacontreras/langgraph_ai_agent_framework/docs/session_memory.md

   Next steps: If you want executed artifacts removed from git history as well, I can prepare a history-rewrite plan (uses `git filter-repo` or BFG) but this requires force-push and coordination with other collaborators.

+  ## 2025-12-17: Move runner into `scripts/`

+  - Action: Moved the temporary notebook runner from project root into `scripts/run_notebooks.py` and added a header and usage notes.
+  - Reason: Per housekeeping rules, scripts used for validation or CI belong in `scripts/`.
+This keeps the project root tidy and makes the utility discoverable.
+  - Files affected:
+    - Added: `scripts/run_notebooks.py` (moved and documented)
+    - Removed: `run_notebooks.py` at project root

+  Next steps: If this runner becomes part of CI, convert it into a test job or tool in the repo's CI configuration and add environment matrix settings as needed.

 ## Team Rules (improved)

 Purpose: a concise, enforceable set of rules to keep the workspace tidy, auditable, and reproducible.